mindspore-ai/docs/tutorials/training/source_en/use/load_model_for_inference_and_transfer.md

 ## Overview

-CheckPoints which saved locally during model training, or download from [MindSpore Hub](https://www.mindspore.cn/resources/hub/) are used for inference and transfer training.
+CheckPoints which are saved locally during model training, or download from [MindSpore Hub](https://www.mindspore.cn/resources/hub/) are used for inference and transfer training.

 The following uses examples to describe how to load models from local and MindSpore Hub.